Last Updated on September 13, 2022 by Heally

-Once you’ve been diagnosed by the condition, you need to find a doctor to certify you for medical marijuana treatment for a period of time — up to a year.
+Once you’ve been diagnosed with the condition, you need to find a doctor to certify you for medical marijuana treatment for a period of time — up to a year.

 2. Schedule a Doctor’s Consultation

-Alternatively, Heally can connect you to a Massachusetts MMJ doctor, who is able to provide an online certification visit.
+Alternatively, Heally can connect you to a doctor who is able to provide an online certification visit to qualify for a Mass MMJ card.
 If your doctor feels marijuana is the right treatment, they’ll provide you with a certification, which you can use to register.

 Your doctor will provide a certification, along with a PIN number (save this!).
-You will need it to register for your Massachusetts medical cannabis card later.
+You will need it to register for your Mass MMJ card later.
 You’ll also need a valid form of ID — either a Massachusetts license, state ID, passport, or military ID.
-If you use a passport or military ID, you’ll need additional documentation to prove residency, such as a utility bill from within the last 60 days, or a property or excise tax bill.
+If you use a passport or military ID, you’ll need additional documentation to prove residencies, such as a utility bill from within the last 60 days, or a property or excise tax bill.

 Once you have all the required materials, log in to the Massachusetts Virtual Gateway.
 You can also request paper registration by calling (833) 869-6820, but the process is more time-consuming.

 If you’re wondering how much is a medical marijuana card in Massachusetts, you’ll be happy to know that when you work with Heally, the cost is only $199.